School of Science

 - Human pluripotent stem cells in the clinic

-- Daily practical sessions (inspection of cells and passaging, media and plate preparation, freezing and thawing, manual picking of colonies, initiating differentiation)
+- Daily practical sessions (inspection of cells and passaging, media and plate preparation, freezing and thawing, initiating differentiation)

 Instructors